phogolabs/cli/README.md

 influenced by https://github.com/urfave/cli package, but it is way more flexible.
 It provides the following features:

-- Data conversion that allows conversion of data to a compatible data type accepted by the declared flag
+- Data conversion that allow conversion of data to a compatible data type accepted by the declared flag
-- Data providers that allows setting the flag's value from different sources such as environment variables, files, AWS S3 and SSM as well as Hashi Vault
+- Data providers that allow setting the flag's value from different sources such as environment variables, files, AWS S3 and SSM as well as Hashi Vault
 - More extensible flag types such as URL, IP, JSON, YAML and so on.
+For more information see the [docs][godoc-url]

 ## Installation